Andorra's Falles and Fallaires

 Voor meer email@example.com

-Originally, the falla was a long branch onto which sheets of silver birch bark were skewered and which the young people of each region, the fallaires, set alight and twirled around the bonfire.
-They would also bring them down from the mountains to a bonfire in the centre of the town.
-Once lit, the falles are spun around quickly to create balls of fire, making for a visually stunning effect.
+Originally, a falla was a long boxwood log to which were attached strips of birch bark, which the young people of each region, the fallaires, lit and waved around the bonfire.
+They would sometimes also bring them down from the nearby mountains to a bonfire in the middle of the village.

-To get the little ones involved, in Andorra la Vella, Sant Julià de Lòria and Escaldes-Engordany, falles of light rather than fire have been created, which are balls that are also spun around, allowing kids to participate and enjoy the festival safely.
+To initiate children into this tradition, in Andorra la Vella, Sant Julià de Lòria, Escaldes-Engordany and Ordino, falles of light have been created, balls that are also whirled around, allowing kids to participate and enjoy the festival safely.

-Since 2017 the Principality's five groups of fallaires have been working together in the Taula Nacional de falles de les Valls d’Andorra (National Table of the Falles of the Valleys of Andorra).
+The associations of the Fallaires of Andorra la Vella, Ordino Popular Culture and the Escaldes-Engordany Pro-tourism Union are responsible for publicising and preserving the falles in their parishes.
+Since 2017, the fallaires groups in the Principality have coordinated their work in the Taula Nacional de falles de les Valls d’Andorra (National Board of the Falles of the Valleys of Andorra).